ctkelley/MPResults/README.md

 ## Notebook Problems

 It is very important that PyPlot and IJulia use the same version of conda.
 If the notebook is complaining about the kernel, that is likely the issue.
-You have a good chance of fixing this with the __update__ command within pkg.
+You have a good chance of fixing this with the __update__ command within pkg (see detailsbelow).
 If you did the update when you installed this application and are still having problems.
-Try typing __update IJulia__ from pkg.
+Try typing __update IJulia__ and __build IJulia__ from pkg.

+__How to update all packages__: If you are running anything other than Julia 1.5.
+Your packages may be out of sync with the application.
+To fix this
+       1. Do a package update from the REPL
+       2. From the REPL in the MPResults directory.
+          a.
+Type ] to get into the package manager
+          b. type  ```activate .``` (the . is important) at the package prompt
+          c. type ```update``` at the package prompt
+          d. hit backspace to exit the package manager
+       3. Doing this will update the .toml files for the application

 If that fails ...

 The worst case, which has happened to me more than once, is that you'll have to